openscope/openscope/documentation/airport-guides/rjss.md

 The Radar position is used as a combined position of Depature and Approach.

-Finally, the TCA position provides advisory service to VFR traffics in the Sendai Terminal Control Area.
+Finally, the TCA position provides advisory service to VFR traffic in the Sendai Terminal Control Area.

 ## Instrument Procedures
 ###Departures

-Departing aircrafts will be assigned the Steed Three Depature, Derby Three Departure, or Cubic Three Departure; they are generally assigned to aircrafts departing southbound, westbound, and northbound, respectively.
-Pilots are given an initial altitude of FL160.
+Departing aircraft will be assigned the Steed Three Depature, Derby Three Departure, or Cubic Three Departure; they are generally assigned to aircraft departing southbound, westbound, and northbound, respectively.
+Pilots are given an initial climb of FL160.

 Due to obstructions, pilots departing RWY09 are required to climb at a 5.0% gradient up to 500FT, and those departing RWY27 are required to climb at a 5.0% gradient up to 1000FT, except for the Derby Three Depature, where pilots are required to climb at a 5.9% gradient until 1300FT.

 ###Arrivals

-Tokyo Control will assign STARs to aircrafts and give initial descent instructions.
+Tokyo Control will assign STARs to aircraft and give initial descent instructions.

 After handed off from Tokyo Control, Sendai Approach is responsible for:
 * issuing further descent clearance;
 * vectoring the aircraft to the final approach course if necessary;
 * issuing approach clearance
-* ensuring sufficient spacing between aircrafts;
+* ensuring sufficient spacing between aircraft;

-YUCCA is the Final Approach Fix (FAF) for ILS 27, meaning that aircrafts can be cleared for the approach after this fix.
-Approach should issue a descent clearance so that the aircraft is at 1500' at YUCCA.
+YUCCA is the Final Approach Fix (FAF) for ILS 27, meaning that aircraft can be cleared for the approach after this fix.
+Approach should issue a descent clearance so that the aircraft is at 1700ft at YUCCA (note: in real life, the intercept altitude is 1500ft; however due to constraints, the minimum intercept altitude in the simulator is 1700ft.)

 ## Sectors Available in openScope
 ```